aarikpokras/CxL/README.md

 <!--### Important security fixes were introduced in v2.7.2!
 * Version 2.7.1 is affected by a serious security issue.
 Please update ASAP.-->

-CxL adds on to the existing features of C++, making it more beginner-friendly and making compiled languages less daunting.
+CxL is a general-purpose programming language for UNIX systems based on C++.
+It is more beginner-friendly and makes compiled languages less daunting.
 It focuses on being compact, fast, and straightforward.
 It aims to be the "go-to" language that people use when they want to write a program.

 ## Setting up
 Clone the repository: